SarafApp/ReactPHP-MySQL-QueryBuilder/docs/update.md

 - `setUpdates`
 - `compile`

-Also, There are some other `Capabilities` to use with the `multiInsertUpdate` class:
+Also, There are some other `Capabilities` to use with the `Update` class:

 1. [Table]()
 2. [Where]()